nearmap/kubefs/README.md

   you), or
 - You have a fully populated virtual environment in `.ve/`

+If during the virtualenv creation you see (red) error output containing something like invalid command 'bdist_wheel' this is not a fatal error and you can ignore it.

-If you encounter errors when using these scripts it's best to `rm -rf .ve` and re-run them.
+If you encounter (othr) errors when using these scripts it's best to `rm -rf .ve` and re-run them.

 ### Project setup (the manual way)